hauhuynh1208/nhatro-docs/US/us-8.md

 3. On mobile, each formula is presented as a card.
 4. The list is paginated.
 5. Each row/card has a checkbox (bulk action behaviour to be defined in a separate user story).
-6. Clicking a row/card navigates the seller to the formula detail screen.
+6. The formula's `name` in each row/card is a link.
+Clicking it navigates the seller to the formula detail screen.
 7. If no formulas exist, the screen displays "No formulas found".

 ## UI/UX References